If you’re looking to optimize your overall health and your athletic performance, you’ve come to the right place.

-Spring and summer are the height of the season for people to take on a fitness challenge such as a marathon, bike race, or mudder.
+Spring and summer are peak times for people to take on fitness challenges such as marathons, bike races, or Tough Mudder events.

 Setting yourself a stretch like this helps you in staying youthful and healthy, but you have to know how to fuel your body for such an adventure.

-Have a watch as I discuss a naturopathic approach to sports nutrition and how I prepared for the Ride to Conquer Cancer, complete with spandex gear.
+Have a watch as I discuss a naturopathic approach to holistic sports medicine and nutrition, and how I prepared for the Ride to Conquer Cancer, complete with spandex gear.

-By leveraging nutrition, athletes are able to perform at a higher level and for longer periods.
+By leveraging nutrition, athletes are able to perform at a higher level and for longer periods of time.

-Medicine has become a huge factor in exercise performance and preparation, and there is interest in incorporating holistic medicine as well.
+Medicine has become a huge factor in exercise performance and preparation, and there is interest in incorporating naturopathic medicine as well.

 Naturopathic Tips For Sports Nutrition